SergejBre/SynchroTime/README.md

 * The suggested connection to the DS3231 module is according to the Circuit below.
 ![CIRCUIT](images/Steckplatine_DS3231.png)

-(*)⚠️ Note that the accuracy depends on the accuracy of the underlying operating system; not all systems provide 1-millisecond accuracy!
+(*)⚠️ Please note that the reported accuracy depends on the specifications of your platform; not all systems are capable of providing 1 millisecond accuracy!

 [:arrow_up:Top](#Contents)
 ____